 Your prevailing experience of online education, for better and worse, is currently Google, Wikipedia and Youtube (Alexa 2017, Me 2008, Head 2010, Hrastinski et al 2012).
-So why do you spend so much time and resources developing MOOCs, and why do you do so in iTunesU, FutureLearn, Coursera or any other such?
-Hiding your teaching away inevitably makes it difficult for people to learn from you, and relate what you teach into their lives?
+So why do educational institutions spend so much time and resources developing MOOCs, and why do they predominantly do so in iTunesU, FutureLearn, Coursera or similar such way?
+Hiding teaching away like this makes it difficult for people to learn and to relate what is being taught into their everyday lives?
 (Caruana 2006, Wesch 2007, Me 2016)

 Consider this common scenario: